splintersuidman/game-of-life/README.md

                                      Default: 000000.
         --fps <fps>                  The amount of updates and frames that should be performed per second.
                                      This is the maximum frames per second; that is, the actual fps could be less.
+                                     A frame rate of 0 fps will result in no fps limit.
                                      Default: 24.
     -h, --height <height>            Change the height of the board (in cells).
                                      Default: 50.
     -w, --width <width>              Change the width of the board (in cells).
                                      Default: 50.

 ```